kubecost/docs/install-and-configure/install/etl-backup/etl-backup.md

 <summary>Existing Thanos users</summary>

-If you have already configured Thanos following [this documentation](long-term-storage.md), you can reuse the previously created bucket configuration secret.
+If you have already followed our [Configuring Thanos](/install-and-configure/install/multi-cluster/thanos-setup/configuring-thanos.md) guide, you can reuse the previously created bucket configuration secret.

 Setting `.Values.kubecostModel.etlBucketConfigSecret=kubecost-thanos` will enable the backup feature.
 This will back up all ETL data to the same bucket being used by Thanos.